-1 credit (grades 9-12) repeatable Prerequisite: Teacher Recommendation or Application
+1 credit (grades 9-12) repeatable

-Yearbook is a year-long class for students who are interested in working on the high school annual.
+Yearbook is a class for students who are interested in working on the high school annual.
 Students will be responsible for layouts, photography, sales campaigns, copywriting, and graphic design.
 Access to a digital camera and computer knowledge is beneficial.
-The course requires out-ofclass time to complete assignments.
+The course requires out-of-class time to complete assignments.
 Note: Yearbook is a class where students are treated as professionals.
-Students need to be motivated, organized, hard-working, and will be held accountable to the team for their actions and final product.) and are interested in advanced design and leadership roles.
+Students need to be motivated, organized, hard-working, and will be held accountable to the team for their actions and final product.
 Students are responsible for choosing the high school annual's theme and page designs, as well as advanced layout, photography, writing, and ad sales campaigns.
 Adobe InDesign and PhotoShop will be used to complete these tasks.
 Opportunities for training with professionals in the graphic and computer design fields also are included.